-Dingbox (2020) explores the gesture of the reveal, a tactic increasingly employed by online advertisers to harness attention and extract profit.
-Greenan draws on the internet phenomenon of unboxing videos, pushing their haptic qualities to elicit their strangely seductive power.
+Dingbox (2020) explores the gesture of the reveal, a tactic that is increasingly employed by online advertisers to harness attention and extract profit.
+Drawing on the internet phenomenon of unboxing videos, Greenan amplifies their haptic affect to elicit their strangely seductive power.

 Sound by Dominic Kennedy.